Connect with us

 Step 5: Serve Your Homemade Barbecue Sauce Recipe

-Finally, take it off the heat.
+Finally, yank it off the heat.
 Slather this homemade barbecue sauce on grilled ribs, chicken, or even veggies.
-For instance, brush it on late in grilling for a sticky, caramelized finish.
-Then, enjoy every tangy bite!
+Brush it on late when the meat’s almost done for that sticky, caramelized crust.
+Then, dig in and savor every smoky bite!

 Customizing Your Homemade Barbecue Sauce Recipe